VGFXOpenGL

 - Texturing

-• 2x, 4x, 8x and 16x anisotropic texture filtering
+• 2x, 4x, 8x and 16x anisotropic filtering

-• Multitexturing using texture combiner like addition, subtraction and multiplication
+• Multitexturing using texture combiner

 • Hardware accelerated mipmap generation